Decoding the Zadok Priestly Calendar

 - It was the service week for the priest Gamul

-The GWDF Priestly Calendar shows an intercalary reset week beginning the 1st year of this new six year priestly cycle on March 19, 2025.
-In 2025 the Equilux is Monday, March 16 and Equinox occurs on Thursday, March 20th.
-Gamul is the priest in service and on the 30th day of the moon cycle Yedaiah is the priest entering service under a full moon.
+The GWDF Priestly Calendar added an intercalary reset week beginning the 1st year of this new six year priestly cycle on March 19, 2025.
+In 2025 the full moon occurred on Friday, March 14th, the Equilux occurred on Sunday, March 16.
+In Texas, and other parts of the USA the “straight line day” occurred on Day 4, Wednesday, March 19th.
+Gamul was the priest in service at the start of the year and on the 30th day of the lunar cycle Yedaiah was the priest entering service under a full moon.

 Who is Zadok?